-Ever heard of Ben Horowitz’s famous silver and lead bullet story?
-Well, it’s as accurate for survey design, as it was for the famous Netscape v.
+Have you ever heard of Ben Horowitz's famous silver and lead bullet story?
+Well, it's as accurate for survey design as it was for the famous Netscape v.
 Microsoft server battle.

 While there are no magical, silver means to strike home with your feedback collection effortlessly, there is a silver lining:

-The wealth of wisdom you can learn from.
+The wealth of wisdom you can learn from feedback.

-In the survey checklist below, we’re going to provide you with a solid handful of lead bullets for the most important strategic areas of survey checklist design.
-We’re going to present the pros and cons behind the most strategic feedback collection decisions, and share our survey design best practices.
+In the survey checklist below, we're going to provide you with a solid handful of lead bullets for the most important strategic areas of survey checklist design.
+We will list the pros and cons behind the most strategic feedback collection decisions and share our survey design best practices.

 So, cross off all the elements on the survey checklist and see your survey quality rise exponentially!

-Oftentimes, novice survey creators are reluctant about asking open-ended questions.
-Why would you make your respondents answer in their own words, if you can present them with a choice you can neatly analyze and visualize?
+Very often, novice survey creators are reluctant to ask open-ended questions.
+Why would you have your respondents use their own words if you can present them with a choice you can neatly analyze and visualize?

-While it’s a whole other process to understand descriptive feedback, it offers you more detail than closed-ended questions.
-Your audience can respond outside the box, maybe even share their pain points or admiration emotionally.
+While it's a whole other process to understand descriptive feedback, it offers you more detail than closed-ended questions.
+Your audience can respond outside the box, maybe even share their pain points or admiration.

 So how does this fit into your product/service?

 Would triggering an emotional, descriptive response bring you more value than a numerical or categorical question would?

-- Do you want to hear all about how your customer rates his/her stay at your countryside hotel?
-Or do you just want a “yes/no” or 1-10 answer?
+Do you want to hear all about how your customer rates his or her stay at your countryside hotel?
+Or do you want a "yes/no" or 1-10 answer?

 Sometimes closed-ended questions can leave your respondents feeling unfulfilled, as they're not being given space to provide those it-all-depends descriptive answers.

-Some user researchers even suggest running your first couple surveys with open-ended questions only.
+Some user researchers even suggest running your first couple of surveys with open-ended questions only.

-Open-ended questions will let you in on your audience’s repetitive answers and feedback patterns.
-These, in turn, may serve as a future lists for closed-ended questions, which can be easily quantified.
+Open-ended questions will let you in on your audience's repetitive answers and feedback patterns.
+These, in turn, help you create future lists of closed-ended survey questions that you can easily quantify.

 What about the case for using closed-ended questions?